snowdonr/pyms-minerva/UserGuide/gcms_raw_data_model.rst

 A Scan data object
 ----------------------

-A Scan object contains a list of masses and a corresponding list of intensity values from a single mass-spectrum scan in the raw data.
+A :class:`~pyms.Scan.Scan`object contains a list of masses and a corresponding list of intensity values from a single mass-spectrum scan in the raw data.
 Typically only non-zero (or non-threshold) intensities and corresponding masses are stored in the raw data.

 .. note:: The following examples are the same in `pyms-demo/20a <../pyms-demo/20a/20a.html>`__ and `pyms-demo/20b <../pyms-demo/20b/20b.html>`__

-A list of all the raw Scan objects can be returned by:
+A list of all the raw :class:`~pyms.Scan.Scan` objects can be returned with:

     >>> scans = data.scan_list
+    >>> scans

-A list of all masses in a scan (e.g. the 1st scan) is returned by:
+A list of all masses in a scan (e.g. the 1st scan) is returned with:

     >>> scans[0].mass_list

-A list of all corresponding intensities in a scan is returned by:
+A list of all corresponding intensities in a scan is returned with:

     >>> scans[0].intensity_list

-The minimum and maximum mass in an individual scan (e.g. the 1st scan) are returned by:
+The minimum and maximum mass in an individual scan (e.g. the 1st scan) are returned with:

     >>> scans[0].min_mass
     >>> scans[0].max_mass